Stella0A/Cleaning-Nashville-housing-data/README.md

-### splitting the property address into city and address and updating the table using the Parsename & Replace function
+### Splitting the property address into city and address and updating the table using the Parsename & Replace function
 	SELECT
 	PARSENAME(REPLACE(OwnerAddress, ',', '.'),3) as Housing,
 	PARSENAME(REPLACE(OwnerAddress, ',', '.'),2) as City,
 	PARSENAME(REPLACE(OwnerAddress, ',', '.'),1)  as Status
 	FROM PortfolioProjects.dbo.Nashville;

-### updating the table
+### Updating the table
 	ALTER TABLE PortfolioProjects.dbo.Nashville
 	ADD Housing NVARCHAR(255)
 	UPDATE PortfolioProjects.dbo.Nashville